Regular expressions assistance

 If you decide later to disable processing the string as a regular expression, you can use the Remove .NET regular expression mark context action.

-Another way is to annotate parameters of your own methods as regular expressions using the
+Another way is to annotate parameters of your own methods, public fields, or properties as regular expressions using the

-ReSharper will process the corresponding arguments in method calls as regular expressions:
+ReSharper will process the corresponding arguments in method calls and assignments as regular expressions:

 The third way is a comment